travel guide

 Take a mini hike up to the top of St Nicholas Island after an afternoon of swimming in the bay for the most magical sunset you will ever see!

-The lively harbour town of Kaş has a lot of charm to it with it's old cobbled streets and colorful local markets, full of intricate jewellery.
+The lively harbour town of Kaş has a lot of charm to it with it's old cobbled streets and colorful local markets, boutique shops, rooftop bars, waterfront restaurants and a laid-back atmosphere that has made it a favourite among travellers and locals alike.

 Within a short walking distance is the still-visible ruins site of ancient Antiphellos, including an amphitheatre.